hellomuthu23/react-context-example/README.md

     };
     ```

-   - Add `PlayersList.tsx` component: This component will show list of players in the game.
+   - Add `PlayersList.tsx` component: This component will show a list of players in the game.
 Again we use the amazing useContext hook to get list players from GameState.

     ```ts
     export const PlayersList = () => {